Kim Dotcom: The Most Wanted Man Online (True Crime Documentary)

 Net immigration growth is the bulk of the population growth and this is being perpetually and recklessly encouraged by successive pendulous cycle of Lib/Lab political parties with vested interests in the short term profits of growth.

 The sheer volume of immigrants to Australia are -over-demanding housing forcing housing scarcity and price rises making housing unaffordable to Australians.
 Governments are encouraging urban property price increases - through excess immigration, and urban-centric economic stimulus, yet all the while neglecting social responsibility for providing urban capacity.
-As Sheila Newman states on CanDoBetter: "Here in Australia every state government is in the business of raising the price of land beyond the capacity of most people to pay for it, creating exorbitant rents."
+As Sheila Newman on CanDoBetter: "Here in Australia every state government is in the business of raising the price of land beyond the capacity of most people to pay for it, creating exorbitant rents."

 Just because many foreign governments allow excessive populations, this does not mean that Australia has to accept foreigners seeking a better opportunity.
 Beyond Australia's humanitarian obligations to accept refugees fleeing persecution, Australia does not have to accept economic migrants.
 It is these economic migrants who are displacing Australians from housing, employment, education.
 Economic migrants are not paying their way and are draining tax revenue to the detriment of indigenous and local Australians.